 (h) any other harms that OFCOM deem appropriate.”

 The Bill has been introduced by a Liberal Democrat peer, taking the illiberal, undemocratic stance his party does, and its intent must be understood in that context.
-These threats to “the integrity and probity of the electoral process” echo the LibDem obsession with imaginary Russian interference with the Brexit referendum (long since disproven, but still pushed as if fact and presumably not applied to open European interference with the referendum).
-The idea of ‘Discrimination’ is breathtaking: the existing law affects those who provide public services, forbidding them form withholding those services on the grounds of race, religion, sex etc, but to apply that to all private human discourse is astounding.
+These threats to “the integrity and probity of the electoral process” echo the LibDem obsession with imaginary Russian interference with the Brexit referendum (long since disproven, but still pushed as if fact and presumably the outrage at foreign agents is not applied to open European interference with the referendum).
+The idea of ‘Discrimination’ is breathtaking: the existing law affects those who provide public services, forbidding them from withholding those services on the grounds of race, religion, sex etc, but to apply that to all private human discourse is astounding.
 Even that is not enough though: “any other harms that OFCOM deem appropriate” wraps up anything.

 Someone will be hired as “Chief Censor of the Internet”.
 Think about what sort of character would seek out such power.
 Then fear.